eagletmt/unite-haddock/README.md

 The browser used to view documentations.

 Normally, you don't have to set this variable.
-If you uses a minor DE (e.g. awesome) and `xdg-open` fails to recognize local file URIs correctly, set this variable manually in your `~/.vimrc`.
+If you're using a minor DE (e.g. awesome, XMonad) and `xdg-open` fails to recognize local file URIs correctly, set this variable manually in your `~/.vimrc`.

 ~~~vim
 let g:unite_source_haddock_browser = 'firefox'